steveschnepp/blog.pwkf.org/_posts/2022-12-22-microservices-are-harmful.md

 Now, a very natural tendency is to say *"everyone gets its own car"*.
 Which is all nice & well, until you realize that it is much more expensive.
-Yet as you are only remembering the "single car hell", you still think you are is way better now.
+Yet as you are only remembering the "single car hell", you still think you are way better now.

 *Welcome to a world of micro-services!*